atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/making-sure-your-dashboard-always-gets-better.md

 section: Deploy
 title: Making Sure Your Dashboard Always Gets Better
 meta_title: Iterating on Dashboards
-description: Keep iterating on dashboards.
-Once a dashboard is built and shared it is not done.
-You should maintain it and improve it by using audience feedback.
+description: Use feedback loops from your audience to keep iterating on dashboards you create.
+Learn to improve it's usability and performance.
 number: 140
 authors:
 - _people/tim.md